seedstack/website/content/docs/seed/manual/cli.md

 ---

 Writing advanced command-line applications is simple with the Java framework command-line interface (CLI) module.
-Seed provides support for multiple commands, each with their own options and argument combinations.
-To enable CLI support to your project, add the `seed-cli` module to your classpath.
+Seed provides support for multiple commands, each with their own options and argument combinations.<!--more--> To enable CLI support to your project, add the `seed-cli` module to your classpath.

 {{< dependency g="org.seedstack.seed" a="seed-cli" >}}